-The audit opinion on the consolidated financial statements for the year ended 31 December 2021 were also disclaimed in respect to all of the above and other matters.
+The consolidated financial statements for the year ended 31 December 2020 were also disclaimed in respect to certain of the above and other matters.

 INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDERS OF DRAKE AND SCULL INTERNATIONAL P.J.S.C. (continued)